 Geoffrey Plantagenet was the illegitimate son of King Henry II, the first of the Plantagenet Kings.
-Geoffrey's mother's is not known with certainty, but she is thought to have been a woman named Ykenai.
+The identity of Geoffrey's mother's is not known with certainty, but she is thought to have been a woman named Ykenai.
 Geoffrey is known to have had a maternal half-brother called Peter.

 Geoffrey was born before his father succeeded to the throne of England in 1154, shortly after Henry's accession to the throne, Ykenai brought her three year old son to court to present him to his father, the king acknowledged the child and took him into the royal household to be brought up with his legitimate children.
 What Henry's wife, Eleanor of Aquitaine's opinion was on the matter has gone unrecorded, but she can hardly have been pleased by this clear evidence of Henry's unfaithfullness even in the early days of their marriage.

 Henry II decided that Geoffrey should pursue a career in the church and he had been appointed Archdeacon of Lincoln by September 1171 and in April 1173 the twenty-one-year-old Geoffrey was elected as Bishop of Lincoln.
 In 1180 Geoffrey taxed his diocese so heavily that his actions incurred a stern rebuke from his father.
 In 1181 Pope Lucius III, concerned that Geoffrey had still not been ordained or consecrated, demanded that the bishop elect's position be regularised, either through consecration as bishop or through his resignation, accordingly Geoffrey resigned the see of Lincoln on 6 January 1182, rather than be ordained as the Pope had ordered.
 The king had named him Chancellor of England in 1181 after Geoffrey indicated he was going to resign his bishopric.